Products

 We offer the option of interlining for our made to measure curtains and roman blinds.
 Interlining is an additional layer of fabric sewn between the curtain fabric and the curtain lining.
 Interlining offers thermal insulation, noise reduction, reduces sunlight and improves the look and feel of your curtains.

-All our ready-made curtains are only available as a pair.
-If ordering made to measure curtains, you have the option of single or a pair.
+When ordering made to measure curtains, you have the option of single or a pair.

 If your made to measure curtains or blinds are wider than the width of fabric, we will join the widths of fabric together with vertical seams.
 If your fabric has a pattern, it will be matched across the seams.